-The Feinberg School of Medicine at Northwestern, on the other hand, is not specifically ruling out any factors on premed application.
-They are considering each student on a case by case basis, including but not limited to complication taking the MCAT or fulfilling prerequisite courses.
-They have added a question to their application to explain how the pandemic has affected their pre-med experience.
+The Feinberg School of Medicine at Northwestern, on the other hand, is not specifically ruling out any factors on premed applications.
+They are considering each student on a case by case basis, including but not limited to complications taking the MCAT or fulfilling prerequisite courses.
+They have added a question to student applications to explain how the pandemic has affected their pre-med experience.

 You also need to stay motivated to create the best resume possible.
 With so many more applicants, you’ll want to find ways to stand out from the crowd.

 This is why we created our programs in the first place.
-We want to help the highly motivated, stand out students get the best educational experience on the frontlines of international hospitals.
+We want to help the highly motivated, stand out students get the best educational experience on the front lines of international hospitals.
 This one of a kind experience will give you access to medical and surgical cases that few students get to observe this early on in their careers – if ever.
-A global health perspective is especially valuable during this time, and admissions officers will take note.
+A global health perspective is especially valuable during this time, and admission officers will surely take note.

 As we mentioned, many schools are adjusting their expectations for medical school applications.
-However, by diminishing the number of factors they are considering, you want to make sure that the requirements you do fulfill help you stand out.
+However, by diminishing the number of factors they are considering, you want to make sure that the requirements you are able to fulfill are ones that help you stand out.

 There are ways for students to find doctor shadowing and clinical experience during COVID.
 The standard approach is still best – starting with any personal connections you have to the healthcare industry.
 Given that many hospitals and clinics have suspended their shadowing programs, it’s best to look for individual doctors or connections who may allow students to shadow on a case by case basis.

 There are also virtual shadowing opportunities that you can find online.
-Remember that the goal of shadowing a doctor is to understand what the day to day life of a physician may look like, so that you can decide if this is the right path for you.
-While shadowing online does not give you the same experience as being on the frontlines does, it can still give you an idea of how healthcare professionals handle patient care.
+Remember that the goal of shadowing a doctor is to understand what the day-to-day life of a physician may look like, so that you can decide if this is the right path for you.
+While shadowing online does not give you the same experience as being on the front lines does, it can still give you an idea of how healthcare professionals provide patient care.